 Others Problems StashAway Helps Solve

 I just covered the biggest pain points StashAway has solved for me.
-They might not be what you care most.
+They might not be what you care about most.
 Other than what I mentioned above, here are some other benefits of investing via StashAway.

 When creating a new portfolio in StashAway, you get to choose to either invest for a life goal or general investing.